-In fact, the city has blossomed by 15% within the last 10 years.
+In fact, the city has increased its population 3% within the last 10 years.
 Residents are generally a conservative bunch, and 38% of them are age 45 or better.
 Slidell is racially diverse, and 27% of locals have at least a four year college degree.
-The crime rate meets the national average.
-The cost of living is 7% below the national average.
+The crime is slightly above the national average.
+The cost of living is 12% below the national average.
 Slidell has maintained its population during the last decade.

 Scenic bayous abound, and boating and fishing keep many a residents busy.
 With New Orleans so close, fun shopping, French Quarter strolling, professional football and dining in eclectic restaurants are close at hand.
 The Gulf itself is just a 45 minute drive away.

 City parks keep Slidell looking green, and three golf courses, Oak Harbor, Pinewood and Royal, give duffers and low handicappers plenty of places to play.
 Tammany Trace is a 31-mile long paved trail, with a parallel equestrian path, that runs through not only Slidell but through four other towns as well and overlooks bayous and streams.

 The St. Tammany Parish has a branch library with a library loan program, public computers with Internet access, computer classes, tax assistance and even books.
 When it comes to dining and shopping, there are some local BBQ joints and antique galleries, but chain restaurants are the norm.
 Shopping venues include national retailers (two Wal-Marts, Sears, Bed, Bath and Beyond, etc.).

 There is no regularly scheduled public transportation, but goSTAT provides on demand, curb to curb transportation services in the rural and urban areas of Tammany County, including Slidell.
 Reservations are required, and prices are determined by miles traveled.